Skip to content

 1.4 Clear Redis

-If you encounter situations such as queue blockage requiring immediate recovery, or unreasonable script logic causing excessive cache, leading to inability to operate DataFlux Func.
+If you encounter situations such as queue blockage requiring immediate recovery, or unreasonable script logic causing excessively large cache, leading to inability to operate DataFlux Func.

 You can use the following command to clear the Redis database.

-Clearing Redis will not cause problems for the operation of DataFlux Func itself.
+Clearing Redis will not cause problems for DataFlux Func's own operation.
 However, running business code may depend on data in Redis.
-Please be sure to confirm before proceeding
+Please be absolutely certain before proceeding

 The specific commands are as follows: